diyashahh/lesson-19-graph-applications/index.md

 plt.show()

 print("Is the neighborhood connected: " + str(nx.is_connected(G)))
-print("These are the houses in each level:") for layer in nx.bfs_layers(G,1):
+print("These are the houses in each level, each list represents a level:") for layer in nx.bfs_layers(G,1):
     print(str(layer))